tsa87/icml18-jtnn/README.md

-# Junction Tree Variational Autoencoder for Molecular Graph Generation
+# Semi Supervised Junction Tree Variational Autoencoder

-Official implementation of our Junction Tree Variational Autoencoder [https://arxiv.org/abs/1802.04364](https://arxiv.org/abs/1802.04364)
+Junction Tree Variational Autoencoder [https://arxiv.org/abs/1802.04364](https://arxiv.org/abs/1802.04364) modified for semi-supervised learning.

 # Accelerated Version
 We have accelerated our code!
 The new code is in `fast_jtnn/`, and the VAE training script is in `fast_molvae/`.
 Please refer to `fast_molvae/README.md` for details.